cyberpunk47/security-logger/README.md

 3. **Missing Logs**:
    - Ensure the monitored log files (e.g., `/var/log/auth.log`) exist and are readable.
    - Adjust the `config.ini` file to include valid paths.
 ---
+## Known Limitations and Work in Progress
+- **Advanced Event Correlation**: Machine learning-based correlation features are under development
+- **Remote Monitoring**: Support for monitoring multiple systems from a central console is planned
+- **SIEM Integration**: Export capabilities for SIEM systems are in progress
+- **Resource Usage**: Intensive monitoring may increase CPU and memory usage
+- **GUI Stability**: The GUI interface may crash under certain conditions - this is being addressed
+- **Database Growth**: The database can grow large over time - automatic cleanup is being improved

+---
 ## Project Structure
 ```